Shivam-Tiger/mle-training/README.md

  - Decision Tree
  - Random Forest

-## Steps performed
+### Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

-## To excute the script
-python < scriptname.py >

-# Command to create environment from env.yml
+## Command to create environment from env.yml

 - conda env create -f environment.yml

 The first line of the yml file sets the new environment's name.

-Activate the new environment: conda activate myenv

-# Activating the Environment we just generated from yml file
+## Activating the Environment we just generated from yml file
 - conda activate myenv

-# Command to run Python script
+## Command to run Python script
 - python3 < scriptname.py >